6 Conversion Rate Optimisation Strategies To Try

 The goal of CRO is to increase the likelihood that your page converts into a sale by optimising the content above the fold to maximise the amount of money you'll make.

-Focusing on this web page area ensures that many of your visitors see the information they need to purchase your product or service.
+Focusing on this web page area ensures that many visitors see the information they need to purchase your product or service.

-This strategy allows you to create relevant content for your audience, encouraging them to take the next step towards converting into a customer.
+This strategy allows you to create relevant content for your audience, encouraging them to take the next step towards becoming customers.

 Use lead capture forms.